Littlewood-Paley-Stein functionals: an R-boundedness approach

 {\bf Notation.} We denote by $d$ the exterior derivative.
 We use either $\nabla L^{-1/2}$ or $dL^{-1/2}$ for the Riesz transform.
 We often write $| \nabla f (x) |$ (or $| d f(x)|$) for the norm in $T_xM$ (or in $T^*_xM$) and we sometimes write $| \nabla f(x) |_x$ to emphasize the dependence of this norm in the point $x$.
 We use the notation $L^p(\Lambda^1T^*M) := L^p(M, T^*M)$ for the $L^p$-space of differential forms of order $1$ on $M$.
 For a Banach space $E$, $L^p(M, E)$ denotes the $L^p$ space of functions with values in $E$.
 As usual, the boundedness of the Riesz transform $\nabla L^{-1/2}$ on $L^p(M)$ means that $\nabla L^{-1/2}$, initially defined on the range of $L^{1/2}$, extends to a bounded operator from $L^p(M)$ into $L^p(M, TM)$. \\ For a given Banach space $E$, we use $\| . \|_E$ to denote its norm and the $L^p$-norm will be denoted by $\| . \|_p$ as usual.
 We shall use $dx$ for the Riemannian measure on $M$.
 Finally, all inessential constants are denoted by $C, C',c...$\\

-{\bf Acknowledgements.} The authors would like to thank Christoph Kriegler for stimulating discussions and for pointing out the recent preprint \cite{DK}.\\ This research is partly supported by the ANR project RAGE, ANR-18-CE-0012-01.
+{\bf Acknowledgements.} The authors thank Christoph Kriegler for stimulating discussions and for pointing out the recent paper \cite{DK}.
+They also thank Bernhard Haak for a precious help in the proof of Theorem \ref{thm-hol} and the anonymous referee for his/her comments.\\ This research is partly supported by the ANR project RAGE, ANR-18-CE-0012-01.